nextest-rs/nextest/site/src/docs/configuration/extra-args.md

 ---
 icon: material/pencil
-description: Passing in extra arguments to test binaries at runtime: running tests on the main thread of a process.
+description: "Passing in extra arguments to test binaries at runtime: running tests on the main thread of a process."
 ---

 # Passing in extra arguments